Sales Engagement Platform in 2026: why the sequencer era is ending

 A sales engagement platform (SEP) is software that automates and tracks multi-channel outreach — email, phone, LinkedIn, SMS — so a rep can run sequences across hundreds of prospects without doing each touch by hand.
 Outreach and Salesloft own the enterprise tier; Apollo, lemlist, and Instantly serve leaner teams.
 The standard pitch, and it's a fair one, is that the SEP "takes repetitive tasks off reps' plates so they can focus on high-value conversations."

 It's worth being precise about which repetitive tasks.
-A SEP automates the delivery of a cadence: send step one Tuesday, a LinkedIn touch Thursday, a bump the following Monday, stop on reply.
+A SEP automates the delivery of a sales cadence: send step one Tuesday, a LinkedIn touch Thursday, a bump the following Monday, stop on reply.
 What it does not do is decide who belongs in the cadence, gather the context that makes a message land, or write that message for you.
 Those were always the rep's job — and those are exactly the jobs that, per the data above, are now automatable.

 This is why the "sequencer vs CRM" framing buyers used to argue about has quietly become irrelevant.
 Your CRM is the system of record.
 Your SEP is the sending engine.
 Neither of them is a prospecting brain.
 The new layer in the stack is the one that does the thinking before the sequence exists.